jwk0224/deep-learning/README.md

 - Apply two different types of pooling operation
 - Identify the components used in a convolutional neural network (padding, stride, filter, ...) and their purpose
 - Build a convolutional neural network

+## ex12_Convolutional Neural Networks: Application

+- Build and train a ConvNet in TensorFlow for a binary classification problem
+- Build and train a ConvNet in TensorFlow for a multiclass classification problem
+- Explain different use cases for the Sequential and Functional APIs